Home » Frequently Asked Questions About ABA » LBA vs BCBA: What’s the Difference?

 “The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”

 This could be read to mean that the regulation of behavior analysts is delegated to the states or to the people.
 For a time, there was uncertainty as to how to proceed.
 Should states regulate behavior analysts?
 Or should they leave it up to patients or parents to choose certified behavior analysts?
 The BACB, or Behavior Analyst Certification Board, was established in 1998.
-It was already a guiding standard.
+It had already been viewed as a guiding standard.
 It helped those who were selecting which behavior analyst they wanted to use.
 However, many believed there should be more government regulation for behavior analysts.
 As the federal government was not going to regulate behavior analysts, the states began to do so.

 • Kansas in 2014